Noobigirl/Quaze/README.md

 ---

 ## ✨ Key Features

 - **Generation of Random Logic Expression**
-  - A logic expression like `A AND B` or `NOT A OR B` is randomly generated from a pool of valid patterns and logic operations (`AND`, `OR`, `NOT`, etc.)
+  -  Each level features a hand-designed logical expression such as `A AND B` or `NOT A OR B`.
-  - Generation rules ensure only valid expressions are created
+  -  Expressions are manually crafted to ensure they are valid, progressively challenging, and suitable for learning or gameplay.
+  -  Note: The initial idea was to randomly generate logic expressions, but I decided to focus on curated levels first for simplicity and better design control.

 - **Inventory Bar of Available Gates**
   - Each level provides the minimum number of logic gates needed to solve the puzzle, plus some distractor “dummy” gates in a toolbar